China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-While the voting rights exercisable by shareholders of an LLC are in general based on the ratio of capital contribution, the Company Law also provides that the LLC’s articles of association may decide otherwise.
-Therefore, voting rights do not have to reflect the ratio of capital contribution, and different voting classes could be possible in LLC.
-However, it is rare in practice to adopt such different classes in an LLC, and local AMR often rejects to register articles of association containing such arrangement.
+While the voting rights exercisable by shareholders of an LLC are in general based on the ratio of capital contribution, Company Law also provides that the LLC's articles of association may decide otherwise.
+Therefore, voting rights do not have to reflect the ratio of capital contribution, and different voting classes could be possible in an LLC.
+However, it is rare in practice to adopt such different classes in an LLC, and the local AMR may refuse to register articles of association containing such arrangements.

 What documentation is required for the transfer of ownership interests?